SkPhilipp/SchemaForms/README.md

 ![Sample schema rendered as a form](http://i.imgur.com/UXW6lsI.png)

-Then opon submit, your handler will receive what the user entered, in this example where nothing was entered you'd get
+Then upon submit, your handler will receive what the user entered, in this example where nothing was entered you'd get

 	[{"x":"","y":"","z":""},{"x":"","y":"","z":""}]